Treaty 7: Implications at the time

-Legacy: different interpretations
+Legacy

 Overall, the treaty did not have the positive impact for Indigenous peoples that they initially believed it would.
 The buffalo disappeared at a rapid rate, and some Nations trespassed on other Nations' land to hunt, and the number of settlers that came to the area increased, putting further strain on the available resources.
 As well, the support from the Canadian government to help transition to an agricultural lifestyle did not occur as promised, the reserves that the Nations were relocated to had land where they could not support the requirements of the Nations.
 Additionally, psychological damages from residential schools, and the attempted erasure of Indigenous cultures, have created immeasurable and unseen damages in the lives of the Indigenous population.
 All these implications of the treaties have contributed to the level of poverty and grievances experienced on the reserves and by Indigenous peoples today.

 Special consideration must be given to the differences of cultures as pertains to negotiations.
 When comparing the difference in cultures during the treaty signing, it is possible the Indigenous population could have been misinformed or misguided, whether unwittingly or intentionally.
 The settlers at the time strongly advocated for the treaty to be a written document but the tradition of the Indigenous people was, and still is, an oral one.
 Due to the treaty being a written document, it is possible that other negotiations were made, which may have persuaded the Nations to sign the treaty, but were not officially reported.
 These conventional differences lead many to believe the Indigenous populations did not fully understanding the scope and ramifications of the treaties.
 It is speculated that if the Indigenous people involved had been properly informed of what was entailed in the documents, they would not have agreed to or signed these treaties.